michael2012z/BitBible/markdown/KJV/files/Job.md

 16. I was a father to the poor: and the cause which I knew not I searched out.

-17. And I brake the jaws of the wicked, and plucked the spoil out of his teeth.the jaws: Heb. the jawteeth, or, the grindersplucked: Heb. cast
+17. And I brake the jaws of the wicked, and plucked the spoil out of his teeth.

 18. Then I said, I shall die in my nest, and I shall multiply my days as the sand.

-19. My root was spread out by the waters, and the dew lay all night upon my branch.spread…: Heb. opened
+19. My root was spread out by the waters, and the dew lay all night upon my branch.

-20. My glory was fresh in me, and my bow was renewed in my hand.fresh: Heb. newrenewed: Heb. changed
+20. My glory was fresh in me, and my bow was renewed in my hand.

 21. Unto me men gave ear, and waited, and kept silence at my counsel.